bradfield-csi-2/alexbozhenko/04_data_structures/03_lsm_trees/README.md

-Attempt to come up with a indexed file format for fast reads, inspired by [ssTables](http://www.benstopford.com/2015/02/14/log-structured-merge-trees/)
+Attempt to come up with an indexed file format for fast reads, inspired by [ssTables](http://www.benstopford.com/2015/02/14/log-structured-merge-trees/)